crcn/tandem-old/docs/promotion.md

   - Must be interoperable with custom UI code
 5. Backwards compatibility with older versions of saffron
 6. file format should be human readable & editable.
-7. Stack traces can be added to markup language
+7. source maps can be added to markup language